What is family (divorce) mediation?

 At the initial session, I set ground rules and answer any questions about the process.
 Clients are not expected to bring any financial documents to the first session; however, you may ask or be asked to bring documents to subsequent sessions.
 Each session is client-driven – topics of discussion are selected according to what each party feels is important.
 As the family mediator, I ensure both parties remain respectful and focused on the legal issues at hand.
 During the sessions, I provide general legal information and options regarding how to resolve particular legal issues.

-If I live outside of the Greater Toronto Area, can I do mediation by phone or Skype?
+If I live outside of the Greater Toronto Area, can I do mediation by phone or Zoom?

-Yes, I do offer my mediation services by Skype for those living outside of the Greater Toronto Area.
+Yes, I do offer my mediation services by Zoom for those living outside of the Greater Toronto Area.
 I prefer not to do mediation by phone, however, because it does not feel personable.

 How many mediation sessions are needed?